Lxx007/LI-LLM-DDA-UX/README.md

 # LI-LLM-DDA-UX
-This is the supplement files for the paper "LI: The concept of prompt design for a LLM to DDA with a better UX"
+This is the supplement files for the paper "Personalized Game Difficulty with Large Language Models: A Preliminary Study"

 Our experiment flow:
 <img src="https://github.com/Lxx007/LI-LLM-DDA-UX/blob/main/Flow.png" width="1000" />